Wong Sau-ching: Early life and education

-Wong Sau-ching was born in Gutian of the Fujian Province, China in 1954.
+Wong Sau-ching was born in Gutian County, Fujian, China in 1954.
 Brought up in the village, Wong started painting in high school, at the dawn of the cultural revolution in China when his school needed people who could draw and write to do propaganda news.
 Wong's family emigrated to Hong Kong in 1978.
 In 1987, Wong traveled to the UK to study art at the Central School of Arts and Crafts, London.
 He continued to pursue his passion and graduated with a BA (Hons) degree in fine arts from the Wimbledon School of Art, London in 1992.